Tag Archives: sustainable living

 I needed a water-tight drain stopper for the bathtub, and that was hard to come by.
 I found that, because of the age of my house, the tub drain I needed was not a standard size sold in the local hardware stores.
 Online I found 3 sizes of drain stoppers, and none of them fit the bathtub drain.

-Finally I found at Amazon … http://www.amazon.com … a multi size bathtub stopper (1-1/8 inch to 1-7/8 inch).
-The brand was Silyconyc, it came in a two pack, and I found it offered a firm seal at the largest size graduation.
+Finally I found at Amazon … https://www.amazon.com … a multi size bathtub stopper (1-1/8 inch to 1-7/8 inch).
+It came in a two pack, and I found it offered a firm seal at the largest size graduation.
 If you cannot readily get a snug drain stopper for your bathtub, then the multi size drain stopper may work for you as well.

 The next thing was to find durable buckets that would conform to the flat bottom of the tub.
 That was a little easier, as feed stores and Amazon sell ‘flat back’ plastic feed buckets with strong metal handles.
 I picked two buckets, each with two-gallon capacity, as very large buckets full of water would be too much for me to carry.